parflow/parflow/pftools/README.md

 Each mask file should be the same dimensions in X and Y and have number of points in Z = 1.

-Note that the axis alignment is based on the standard PF axis alignment used inside the code and in PF file formats.
+Note that the axis alignment shown here is based on the standard PF axis alignment used inside the code and in PF file formats.
 Other file formats, such as the ASC format, use different alignments.
-In the ASC format the Y axis is inverted.
+In the ASC format the Y axis is inverted from the PF file formats.

 #### Setting Top/Bottom of domain